Inguro-OU/war-of-memes/README.md

 - In case A, this person easily admits the possibility of being wrong, easily recognizes her mistakes, and willingly changes her opinion when presented with objectively better evidence.
 - In case B, this person refuses to admit the possibility of being wrong, denies or ignores her mistakes, and clings to her opinions even when faced with objectively better evidence.”

 👉 **Statement 2:** The same person is more **worthy of your trust** in case A rather than B:

 - In case A, this person gives you the feeling that she understands your perspective.
 - In case B, this person doesn’t answer, breaks communication, and intentionally ignores your perspective

-Like most people, you likely agree with both statements and see them as true. **Debiasing** is the process of peers helping each other act more like those in Case A—open, constructive, and understanding—and less like those in Case B—reactive, dismissive, or defensive—even when engaging with people who hold different or distant opinions.
+Like most people, you likely agree with both statements and see them as true. **Debiasing** is the process of peers helping each other act more like those in Case A—open, constructive, and understanding—and less like those in Case B—reactive, dismissive, or defensive.

+To recognize **good memes**, we must first cultivate two key traits: **cognitive empathy**—the ability to understand others’ perspectives—and **intellectual humility**—the willingness to admit when we’re wrong and adapt to better evidence.
+These traits lead to behaviors like **active listening** and **critical thinking**, which are essential for evaluating memes.

+**Falsification** is the process of actively trying to prove that a meme is **evil**—harmful or divisive.
+Instead of assuming a meme is **good**, we rigorously test it by looking for evidence of harm, misuse, or unintended consequences.
+If a meme withstands these efforts, it’s more likely to be **good**—helpful and constructive.

 ## 6. Debiasing Is a Human Right